 Request for nonprofit proposals now open for Community Acceleration Teams

-The Leadership Louisville Center has facilitated teams to make positive transformation on the community and nonprofit organizations for decades.
+The Leadership Louisville Center has facilitated teams to make positive transformations on the community and nonprofit organizations for decades.
 These include teams from the Ignite Louisville Challenge, Encore Louisville teams, Bingham Fellows projects, and alumni initiatives.
-The Center is now calling these Community Acceleration Teams, and is now inviting nonprofits, educational institutions, and government agencies to submit proposals to work with teams from the Ignite Louisville and Encore Louisville programs this year.
-Proposals are due Friday, February 14.
-For additional information, visit www.leadershiplouisville.org/how-we-help-nonprofits or contact Jo Lloyd-Triplett at firstname.lastname@example.org or (502) 753-6502.
+The Center is now calling these Community Acceleration Teams and is now inviting nonprofits, educational institutions, and government agencies to submit proposals to work with teams from the Ignite Louisville and Encore Louisville programs this year.
+Proposals are due Monday, January 18.
+For additional information, visit www.leadershiplouisville.org/how-we-help-nonprofits or contact Jo Lloyd-Triplett at firstname.lastname@example.org.

 Community Acceleration Teams are groups of business and community leaders who work together to make nonprofits thrive.
 Depending on the program, this can be pro-bono strategic consulting on organizational issues or project design and implementation the organization’s area of need.
 Participating nonprofits come away with improved operations, increased exposure, and more strategic focus, all while connecting with potential board members and strategic volunteers.